folio-org/docs/content/en/docs/Platform essentials/Permissions/permissions.md

 * [Creating Your Own Permission Sets]({{< ref "/Settings_users.md#settings--users--permission-sets" >}})

 ## Visible versus Invisible permissions

 FOLIO permissions can be either "visible" or "invisible."

-Permissions that you see in the Users app or in Settings > Users > Permission sets are *visible* permissions.
+Permissions that you see in the Users app or in Settings > Users > Permission sets are **visible** permissions.
 Developers create visible permissions by defining a group of very granular, specific permissions that when put together provide a specific function.
 They have a friendly display name that helps explain what the permission allows a FOLIO user to do.

 *Invisible* permissions do not appear in the Users app by default.
 They are created by developers in a backend module and are not intended to be assigned directly to users.
 Usually, they are very granular, and control one particular action - such as the ability to view one specific type of record in an app.
 They have less friendly display names such as “addresstypes collection get.”

-Why would I want to know about invisible permissions?
+### Why would I want to know about invisible permissions?

 Ideally, when you're working in FOLIO, you never have to consider invisible permissions, because the development process created visible permissions that offer all the functionality you need.

 However, because FOLIO is in iterative development, occasionally bugs with permissions appear, or a feature may be partially developed in a particular release, with plans to finish development in future releases.
 When that happens, FOLIO administrators may need to assign an invisible permission directly to a user in order to enable a needed workflow.

-How can I see invisible permissions in the FOLIO UI?
+### How can I see invisible permissions in the FOLIO user interface?

 The ability to see invisible permissions is determined user-by-user.
 The logged-in user must have access to Settings → Developer.

-# Go to Settings > Developer > Configuration.
+1. Go to Settings > Developer > Configuration.
-# Check the box for *List ‘invisible’ permissions in add-perm menus?*
+2. Check the box for **List ‘invisible’ permissions in add-perm menus?**
-# Save your changes.
+3. Save your changes.

 It is not recommended to leave this setting on permanently; there are thousands of permissions in FOLIO when including visible and invisible permissions together, and displaying invisible permissions will significantly slow down permissions management workflows.

-How should I configure FOLIO to use invisible permissions with user accounts, if I need to be able to assign them to staff?
+### How should I configure FOLIO to use invisible permissions with user accounts, if I need to be able to assign them to staff?

 You should use permission sets.